NoumanAhmad448/django-blog-posts/README.md

 1. custom middleware has been created for language translation ```middlewares.LanguageTransMiddleware```
 2. django session and token validation has been implemented
 3. front end has been developed using Jquery & Bootstrap
+4. ```Postman collection has been made online for public use```
+5. django custom template tags and filter
+6. Serializer, form validation have been implemented